-To obtain a hard copy of this report, you may request one from the Office of Institutional Research, Assessment & Planning, 1964 Prairie Dell Road, Union, MO 63084 or by sending an email to institutionalresearch@eastcentral.edu.
+To obtain a hard copy of this report, you may request one from the Office of Institutional Research, 1964 Prairie Dell Road, Union, MO 63084 or by sending an email to institutional research@eastcentral.edu.

-&lt;sup>1U.S.
-Department of Education, Office of Postsecondary Education, The Handbook for Campus Safety and Security Reporting.
+1 U.S. Department of Education, Office of Postsecondary Education, The Handbook for Campus Safety and Security Reporting.
 2016 Edition, Chapter 1, p.1.